 Communication skills are essential for establishing positive relationships.
 In order to communicate effectively, it is essential to have a knowledge of the processes of communication, how to analyse it and how to improve.
 Communication barriers or breakdowns are not always evident and the reasons for them can be challenging to determine.
 Poor communication can have negative impacts on behaviour and peoples responses during times of stress.

 - Knowing your own limitations and strengths

 - Understanding the real problem

 - Solution Building

 12:00pm - Lunch Break and Networking

-It's one thing to know the theory, but another to apply in practice.
-During these sessions you will put your skills to the test in a variety of scenarios.
-The exercises in this session aim to provide you with the confidence to deal with conflict effectively, and ensure better outcomes in challenging situations.
+It's one thing to know the theory, but another to apply in practice!
+During these sessions, you will put your skills to the test in a variety of scenarios.
+The exercises in this session aim to provide you with the confidence to deal with conflict effectively, and ensure successful Solution Focused outcomes in challenging situations.

 2:45pm - Afternoon Tea and Coffee